 Interview with actress, writer and director Anna Rust

 Today on What On What’s Good with Jovin Tardif, I am here with Anna Rust.
 She’s an actress, best known for her role as Fleury in Amazon’s Carnival Row, as well as Young Mechtild in Ophelia (starring Daisy Ridley, Naomi Watts and Clive Owen) and Khava Bazaeva in TNT’s Legends, to name a few.
 She also recently premiered her multi-award-winning short film Satiety as the lead actor and director.
-In our interview, we discuss her role on Carnival Row, working with Daisy Ridley and Naomi Watts in Ophelia, the premiere of her short film Satiety, favourite films and much more.
+In our interview, we discuss her role on Carnival Row, working with Daisy Ridley and Naomi Watts in Ophelia, the premiere of her short film Satiety, her favourite films and much more.

 1. Can you tell us about your role as Fleury in Amazon’s Carnival Row?